 Everyone Should Have A Say In New Regulations

 Weitz then suggested that audience members band together to discuss exactly what their guidelines should be and how they will be enforced.
-This would be essential, he said, for maintaining a principled reputation in the eyes of lenders and customers.
+This would be essential, he said, for maintaining a principled reputation in lenders and customers’ eyes.
 While the task of developing regulations might not sound too exciting, Weitz was quick to remind the audience just how lucky they are to be in this position.

 “How often does a group get to help shape their own guidelines?”

-It was at this point when Weitz urged audience members to share any relevant ideas and opinions with the SBFA Council.
+At this point, Weitz urged audience members to share any relevant ideas and opinions with the SBFA Council.
 Facilitating open discourse within the industry, he said, is one of the organization’s primary goals.
 Everyone should have a seat at the table when it comes to important meetings and upcoming conferences.
-Weitz believes that consistent collaboration will be integral for the future of business financing.
+Weitz believes that consistent collaboration will be integral to the future of business financing.

 Laying The Path To A Brighter Future

-Given the name of the company he founded, it’s no surprise that Weitz views similar operations as allies, rather than competitors.
-After all, this is the mindset that allows United Capital Source to harness the collective power of today’s business lenders to serve the entire small business population.
+Given the name of the company he founded, it’s no surprise that Weitz views similar operations as allies rather than competitors.
+After all, this is the mindset that allows United Capital Source to harness today’s business lenders’ collective power to serve the entire small business population.